Physics and Engineering Physics

 - What students say

-Gabriel Caceres '08 is a graduate student in the department of Astronomy and Astrophyics at Pennsylvanie State.
+Gabriel Caceres '08 is a graduate research fellow in the department of Astronomy and Astrophyics at Penn State.
+He received a Ph.D. there in 2016.

 Augustana College offers a major and minor in physics, a major for teaching physics, and a major in engineering physics.
-The four full-time faculty all hold the Ph.D., and teach all laboratory sessions as well as regular coursework.
+The five full-time faculty all hold a Ph.D., and teach all laboratory sessions as well as regular coursework.

 Physics majors who want to pursue engineering can take advantage of the college's coordinated degree programs with engineering schools in the Midwest: Purdue, Iowa State, University of Iowa, University of Minnesota and the University of Illinois at Urbana-Champaign.
 Through these programs, a student can earn both a bachelor of arts degree from Augustana and a technical bachelor of science degree in engineering from the university.